Basics of Cyber security to protect information & data from hackers (Session-1).

 Confidentiality

 Another term for confidentiality would be privacy.
 Company policies should restrict access to the information to authorized personnel and ensure that only those authorized individuals view this data.
-The data may be compartmentalized according to the Confidentiality-Integrity-and-Availabilitysecurity or sensitivity level of the information.
+The data may be compartmentalized according to the security or sensitivity level of the information.
 For example, a Java program developer should not have to access to the personal information of all employees.
 Furthermore, employees should receive training to understand the best practices in safeguarding sensitive information to protect themselves and the company from attacks.
 Methods to ensure confidentiality include data encryption, username ID and password, two factor authentication, and minimizing exposure of sensitive information.

 Integrity